“My future children will never get to experience the home I knew”

 Empowering our children to know who they are and maintain or reclaim their culture is paramount.
 I contribute to this by writing children’s books that speak about our culture.
 Through passing on my family and community teachings, I continue to resist and to nurture my home for the next generation.

-Video: "Home" by Warsan Shire
+Video: Conversations about home at the deportation centre by Warsan Shire

 Ask yourself: